 Three Creeks Parkway Project

-Summary: In July 2015, the District partnered with American Rivers, a non-profit partner, on the $2 million Three Creeks Parkway Project in Brentwood, a multi-agency public-private partnership to transform 1/4 mile of Marsh Creek flood control channel into high quality salmon and riparian habitat, with enhanced public access.
-Since then, the project has expanded to restore ¾ mile in length and cost $9.0 million.
-Over $5.9 million of outside funding from private, federal, and state agencies has been obtained to date including: $1 million from Pulte Homes, $744,000 from State Department of Water Resources, $496,000 from CA River Parkways, $1,835,000 from the Delta Conservancy, and $1,376,000 from the U.S. Environmental Protection Agency.
+Summary: In July 2015, the District partnered with American Rivers, a non-profit partner, on the $2 million Three Creeks Parkway Restoration Project in Brentwood, a multi-agency public-private partnership to transform 1/4 mile of the Marsh Creek flood control channel into high quality salmon and riparian habitat, with enhanced public access.
+Since then, the Project has expanded to restore ¾ mile of Marsh Creek and costs approximately $9.0 million.
+Approximately $5.9 million of outside funding from private, federal, and state agencies has been obtained to date.
+The Project has multiple local and regional partners including the City of Brentwood, Friends of Marsh Creek Watershed, East Contra Costa County Habitat Conservancy, and East Bay Regional Park District.
 In 2018, planning and environmental studies were completed and construction is scheduled to begin in June 2020.

 - Expand the channel to allow for floodplain and riparian habitat while minimizing the need for future long-term maintenance and satisfying the Flood Control District's flood capacity and maintenance requirements

 - Create a parkway setting that is landscaped entirely with California native plants and trees and enhance the trail-user experience to advance the goals of the East County Habitat Conservation Plan and the City of Brentwood's Parks, Trails and Recreation Master Plan and Creek Trails and Revegetation Master Plan

 - Supplement funding, streamline permitting, and accelerate implementation of Flood Control's Phase II and Phase III Marsh Creek Widening Projects by combining the adjacent project sites